 - 12.1 We recognise the importance of ensuring openness and transparency and high standards of corporate governance, with clear lines of accountability in our pay decision-making processes and procedures.
 Any pay-related decisions must be capable of public scrutiny, be able to demonstrate proper and appropriate use of public funds and ensure value for money.
 The arrangements we have in place are designed to reflect these requirements, as well as ensuring compliance with all relevant legislation and other statutory regulation. - 12.2 Depending on the economic climate and the Council's current financial situation, we may agree a cost-of-living increase for all staff.
 The Managing Director in consultation with the Leader agrees the award provided it is within the available budget.
-The Council agrees any increase for the Managing Director and the Directors. - 12.3 The provisions of this Pay Policy Statement will apply to any determination made by the Council in the relevant financial year in relation to the remuneration, or other terms and conditions, of our senior managers and of the
+The Council agrees any increase for the Managing Director and the Directors. - 12.3 The provisions of this Pay Policy Statement will apply to any determination made by the Council in the relevant financial year in relation to the remuneration, or other terms and conditions, of our senior managers and of the lowest paid employees, as defined in this statement.
+We will properly apply and fully comply with the provisions of this pay policy in making any such determination.

-- lowest paid employees, as defined in this statement.
-We will properly apply and fully comply with the provisions of this pay policy in making any such determination. - 12.4 Any proposal to offer a new senior appointment on terms and conditions which include a total remuneration package of £100,000 or more, including salary, fees, allowances and any benefits in kind to which the officer would be entitled as a result of their employment (but excluding employer's pension contributions), will be referred to the Council for approval.
-This will be before any offer is made to a particular candidate. - 12.5 Any proposal to make a termination payment of £95,000 or more will be referred to the Council for approval before any offer is confirmed and will only be agreed in exceptional circumstances (See section 10.4) In the event of such a payment being proposed, a detailed breakdown of the components (for example redundancy, pension, pension strain, voluntary payments, outstanding holiday, pay in lieu of notice and any other contractual payments) will be provided for councillors.
+- 12.4 Any proposal to offer a new senior appointment on terms and conditions which include a total remuneration package of £100,000 or more, including salary, fees, allowances and any benefits in kind to which the officer would be entitled as a result of their employment (but excluding employer's pension contributions), will be referred to the Council for approval.
+This will be before any offer is made to a particular candidate. - 12.5 The cap on exit payments of £95,000 may be waived in some circumstances subject to Ministerial approval.
+Discretionary Waivers can be made where the cap will cause undue hardship, to assist workplace reform, and where the exit has been delayed by the employer.
+Any proposal to exercise a waiver and make a termination payment above -£95,000 will be referred to the Council for approval and will only be agreed in exceptional circumstances (See section 10.4) In the event of such a payment being proposed, a detailed breakdown of the components (for example redundancy pay, pension, pension strain, severance payment) will be provided for councillors.
+The waiver will then require approval from the MHCLG and HMT Ministers, further guidance on this process is awaited.